 2- Coordination among Teams/Stakeholders

-Your teams and stakeholders need to be on the same page during the automation testing.
+Your teams and stakeholders need to be on the same page during the test automation engineering process.
 If the teams have great collaboration, they will provide their best results.
 All the testing activities need to be handled with cooperation.
 Some plus points of this coordination are:

 - Improved end results:

-When teams work together, we add their mutual input in the project, which ultimately benefits the quality of the process and product.
+When teams work together, we add their mutual input to the project, which ultimately benefits the quality of the process and product.

 - Better Ideas: